Makluk-Gabut/TiniMind/README.md

 # Dev's Note

+Some comments are written in Indonesian.

+This notebook serves both as project documentation and my personal development notebook, so you may occasionally find mixed-language comments.

+The code, variable names, and APIs remain in English.

-If you've made it this far, thank you for taking the time to explore TiniMind.
+And if you've made it this far, thank you for taking the time to explore TiniMind.

 This project has been my personal playground for learning and experimenting with modern Transformer architectures over the past eight months.